The two-color Soergel calculus

 \subsection{{\bf Diagrams are better than bimodules}}

-A \emph{realization} of a Coxeter group $W$ is a certain kind of representation $\hg$ of $W$ over some base ring $\Bbbk$, equipped with a choice of simple roots and co-roots.
-The reflection representation yields a faithful realization over $\RM$.
-However, $\Bbbk$ can be an arbitrary commutative ring, and the representation need not be faithful.
-One of our goals in this paper is to extend ``the study of Soergel bimodules" to the case of arbitrary realizations.
+A \emph{realization} of a Coxeter group $W$ is a certain kind of representation $\hg$ of $W$ over some commutative base ring $\Bbbk$, equipped with a choice of simple roots and co-roots.
+For example, the reflection representation yields a faithful realization over $\RM$.
+However, $\Bbbk$ can be an arbitrary commutative ring, and the realization need not be faithful.
+One of our goals in this paper is to extend ``the study of Soergel bimodules" to arbitrary realizations (caveat: satisfying very minor assumptions).

 Here is a crucial example to keep in mind.
 Let $W$ be the infinite dihedral group.
 In this case, the additive category of Soergel bimodules for the reflection representation over $\RM$ is equivalent to some additive category of semisimple equivariant perverse sheaves on a Kac-Moody group, and both categorify the Hecke algebra of $W$.
 Suppose that we work instead over a field of finite characteristic.
 The appropriate geometric object of study is now the category of parity sheaves, as defined in \cite{JMW}, and it also categorifies the Hecke algebra of $W$.
-On the other hand, the reflection representation itself now factors through a finite dihedral quotient $W \to W_m$, and the algebraically-defined Soergel bimodule category only depends on the reflection representation.
+On the other hand, the reflection representation itself now factors through a finite dihedral quotient $W \to W_m$, and the algebraically-defined Soergel bimodule category only depends on the representation (not the additional choices of roots and coroots).
 By Soergel's results, one expects $\SBim$ to categorify the Hecke algebra of $W_m$ instead.
 To give a morphism-theoretic statement, there is an extra morphism $B_s \ot B_t \ot \ldots \to B_t \ot B_s \ot \ldots$ between the Bott-Samelson bimodules for the two reduced expressions of the longest element of $W_m$; there is no corresponding morphism between parity sheaves.
 The category $\SBim$ is no longer the correct object of study for $W$; in general, the SCT could not possibly hold for a realization of $W$ which factors through a (non-trivial) quotient Coxeter group.